Archbishop's Mansion: Early years

-The architect of the building was Frank Shea (1860–1929), who competed the structure in 1904.
+The architect of the building was Frank Shea (1860–1929), who completed the structure in 1904.
 It was constructed over bedrock and the building has a wood frame and a steel beam substructure; something uncommon in local architecture at the time.
 The Archbishop's Mansion was designed in the French Second Empire-style and has a redwood (or mahogany) staircase, ornate fireplaces, detailed fixtures, and French doors that open into private bedrooms.

 It had 15-bedrooms at the time of building, and operated as a place for visiting clergy.
 They even hosted Pope Pius XII.
 In 1906, the Archbishop's Mansion was undamaged after the earthquake.
 However, after a local convent building for the Sisters of Presentation was damaged in the 1906 earthquake, the nuns moved into the mansion; which was the subject of jokes.
 The two successor Archbishops also lived in this mansion, Edward Joseph Hanna, and John Joseph Mitty.